networknuts/ecommerce-app/README.md

 ## Monitoring

 The platform includes:
-- Kubernetes metrics server for basic monitoring
+- OpenShift monitoring and metrics
 - Liveness probes for service health checks
 - Resource limits and requests for all pods
+- Integration with OpenShift's built-in monitoring stack

 ## Security

 - Row Level Security (RLS) enabled for all database tables
-- Secure communication between services
+- Secure communication between services using OpenShift's internal network
 - Environment variables for sensitive data
-- Kubernetes secrets for credentials
+- OpenShift secrets for credentials
+- RBAC policies for access control

 ## Directory Structure